 How to pull off a brand activation campaign that leaves people talking and jumping – long after it’s over?

-We can also make people work for the new brand activation campaigns.
 But how is that possible?
 Yes, a famous brand did this brand activation campaign that left people with a wow.
 We are talking about the launch of NBA star Derrick Rose’s new shoe line at Adidas.
 In 2013, when Adidas decided to launch a campaign for D Rose’s new shoe line, they wanted to make it unique and connect the life of D Rose.
 So, they left the traditional route of advertising in billboards and TV ads and set up the “D Rose Jump Store in London.
 The catch? the coveted sneakers were placed on shelves 10 feet high, and the only way to get a pair of shoes was to jump as high as Derrick Rose himself.

 This was a brilliant brand activation strategy.
 In this strategy, Adisas was not selling shoes—they were selling the experience of Derrick Rose, even if just for a moment.
 The campaign created a buzz, drew youngsters to the store, and left a lasting impression.
 The advantage of attracting kids and youth is more social media shares with hashtags for higher audience engagement and brand visibility.